Ji-Zhang/datacleanbot/doc/source/usage.rst

 Handle Missing Values
 ---------------------

-DataClean identifies characters 'n/a', 'na', '--' and '?' as missing values.
+``datacleanbot`` identifies characters 'n/a', 'na', '--' and '?' as missing values.
 Users can add extra characters to be considered as missing.
-After the missing values being detected, DataClean will present the missing values in effective visualizations to help users identify the missing mechanism.
-Afterwards, DataClean recommends the appropriate approach to clean missing values according the missing mechanism.
+After the missing values being detected, ``datacleanbot`` will present the missing values in effective visualizations to help users identify the missing mechanism.
+Afterwards, ``datacleanbot`` recommends the appropriate approach to clean missing values according the missing mechanism.